mitogen-hq/mitogen/docs/howitworks.rst

 supports cases where siblings are permitted to execute code on one another, or where isolated processes can connect to a listener and communicate with an already established established tree.

-Future
-######

-The current routing approach is incomplete, since routes to downstream contexts are not propagated upwards when a descendant of the master context establishes a new child context, but that is okay for now, since child contexts cannot currently allocate new context IDs anyway.

 Differences Between Master And Child Brokers